 The Statute of Limitations on Car Accident Claims in Queens

-How Long Do I Have to File a Car Crash Lawsuit in NYC?
+How Long Do I Have to File a Car Crash Lawsuit in Queens?

 New York’s laws create various “causes of action” for personal injury lawsuits and other civil suits.
 Each of these claims has a “statute of limitations” that dictates how long you have to file the claim.
 Claims filed after the deadline listed in the statute no longer count and may be barred entirely.